Mythos (card game): Reception

 Paul Pettengale reviewed Mythos for Arcane magazine, rating it an 8 out of 10 overall.
 Pettengale comments that "It's an enjoyable diversion from CoC, and a game that I can recommend to those of you who appreciate Lovecraft's works and have some experience of CoC roleplaying."

 Paul Pettengale reviewed the Cthulhu Rising expansion set for Arcane magazine, rating it a 6 out of 10 overall.
 Pettengale comments that "it doesn't have an easily discernable personality of its own.
 Without the basic set cards diluting the set, I'd have liked it a lot more."

 John D. Rateliff commented that Mythos "remains the high water mark for capturing roleplaying sensibilities within a trading card game, and also stands as the best translation of a RPG into a card game, conveying the flavor of the original roleplaying game while also succeeding as a card game in its own right."

 Allan Varney, in a review published in The Duelist, stated that the rulebook supplied with the original set is "opaquely written and requires study", but that the rules "are rather simple".

+Paul Pettengale reviewed the Legends of the Necronomicon expansion for Arcane magazine, rating it a 7 out of 10 overall, and stated that "I enjoyed this expansion more than the previous two, but when Chaosium prints future unlimited expansion sets, it Should drop the policy of including basic set cards in the expansion mix."